Scroll to top

 We had our egg retrieval on October 30th, 2004.
 We had three viable embryos by the date of the transfer, November 3rd.
 Though I begged Dr. Williams to transfer all three, she assured me that we should only do two and freeze the third.
 I’m glad I listened to her.

 The night before the beta test, my husband and I went out for dinner, and I kid you not, I sobbed for the entire meal.
 I was convinced, 100% convinced, that I was not pregnant.
 I almost didn’t bother going to the test.
-I went anyway.
+But, I went anyway.
 Then headed straight for a manicure to cheer myself up while waiting for the phone to ring.

 When it did, it was Liza, the senior lab manager.
 She told me to pull over.
 She then asked me something really bizarre… she said “How many do you want?”
 And I said “What?
 Are you telling me that it’s a high beta count?”
 And she basically shrieked “YES!”